 Schedule a consultation appointment at one of our convenient offices: Franklin Lakes, Glen Rock, Westwood and Paramus in New Jersey.
 We cater to patients throughout Bergen County, including Ridgewood, and beyond.

 Before surgery, your CT-scan images are programmed into the Mako System’s software to generate a 3D model of your joint.
 The model is then used to pre-plan and assist with surgery.
 This allows your surgeon to be as precise as possible when removing diseased or damaged bone.
 The Mako robotic arm also helps the surgeon accurately place the implant.
 The result is often less pain, reduced trauma and shorter recovery times.

 Used during minimally invasive procedures, robotic-assisted surgery can also mean: reduced post-operative pain, minimal scarring, improved joint stability, greater range of motion, pain-free movement and a speedier recovery, so you can resume work and activity sooner.

 Robotic-assisted surgeries for total hip replacements, total knee replacements, partial knee replacements and patellofemoral replacements are just some of the procedures Dr. Kayal and his elite team have perfected.
-Kayal Orthopaedic Center also specializes in total ankle replacements, total shoulder replacements and reverse total shoulder replacements.
+The Kayal team also specializes in total ankle replacements, total shoulder replacements and reverse total shoulder replacements.